Scope and Themes

 Immersive VR/AR & Emerging Technologies

-There is a widespread interest in adopting new communication technologies like VR & AR for engaging the public in outreach.
+There is a widespread interest in adopting new communication technologies like VR & AR for engaging the public in exploring and learning about our universe.
 Immersion need not be limited to the sense of vision; sonification and tactile representations of data are all part of emerging technologies that can reach many audiences.
-Evaluating these new technologies in the light of metrics from the planetarium/museum communites can help guide development to more powerful designs.
+Evaluating these new technologies in the light of metrics from the planetarium/museum communities can help guide development to more powerful designs.

 One part of the professional development for the viz community is to see what tools/techniques are used by others to improve one’s own capabilities.
 This kind of practical hands-on exposure can help raise the bar for everyone.
-During this workshop participants will work together to produce a list of strategies/recommendations to facilitate sharing which will be shared with the broader community.
+During this workshop participants will work together to produce a list of strategies/recommendations to facilitate sharing tools and techniques, particularly when engaging educators and learners outside of the classroom environment, which will be shared with the broader community.

 Open-Source Software Initiatives